 - Mock interviews

-The Student Academic Affairs and Awards Committee in the School of Human Ecology awards many merit and need-based scholarships each year.
-The deadline to apply for scholarships is generally during February each year.
+The Awards Committee in the School of Human Ecology awards many merit and need-based scholarships each year.
+The deadline to apply for scholarships is generally early in the spring semester.
 To be eligible for these awards, scholarship recipients must be registered as full-time SoHE students.
-For further information see SoHE Scholarships.

 School of Human Ecology student organizations include: